lucasvigier/pacman/README.md

 ___
 ## Setup

-Prerequisites: You must have [Java](https://www.java.com/en/download/) installed (SDK 16 at least) on your computer.
+Prerequisites: You must have [Java](https://www.java.com/en/download/) installed (JRE 16 at least) on your computer.

 1. On GitHub, go to the main page of the [repository](https://github.com/lucasvigier/pacman).
 2. Go to the ``Releases`` [section](https://github.com/lucasvigier/pacman/releases/tag/production), and download the file ``pacman.jar``